invertedpyramid-lgtm/invertedpyramid-lgtm/README.md

-- 👋 Hi, I’m @invertedpyramid-lgtm
+👋 Hi, I’m @invertedpyramid-lgtm
-- 👀 I’m interested in Coding and Web Development
+👀 I’m interested in Coding and Web Development
-- 🌱 I’m currently learning Javascript and C++
+🌱 I’m currently learning Javascript and C++
-- 💞️ I’m looking to collaborate on Python
+💞️ I’m looking to collaborate on Python
-- 📫 How to reach me: IG: _hersheysink_
+📫 How to reach me: IG _hersheysink_
-- 😄 Pronouns: she/hee
+- 😄 Pronouns: She/Her
 - ⚡ Fun fact:

 <!---